-Concentration Risk
+Concentration Risk and Credit Risk

 To date, a small number of customers have accounted for a majority of PyroGenesis' revenues.
 As its business expands, the Company expects that revenue distribution will be over a larger number of different customers.
-For the three months ending March 31, 2022, sales of PyroGenesis to its three principal customers accounted for approximately 49% of its total revenue.
-For the three months ending March 31, 2021, sales to three principal customers accounted for approximately 91% of PyroGenesis' total revenue.
+For the three months ending June 30, 2022, sales of PyroGenesis to its two principal customers accounted for approximately 49% of its total revenue.
+For the three months ending June 30, 2021, sales to three principal customers accounted for approximately 91% of PyroGenesis' total revenue.
 The loss of, or a reduction in, purchase orders or anticipated purchase orders from PyroGenesis' principal customers could have a material adverse effect on its business, financial condition and results of operations.
-Additionally, if one of PyroGenesis' customers is unable to meet its commitments to PyroGenesis, the Company's business, financial condition and results of operations could be adversely affected.
+Additionally, if one of PyroGenesis, the Company's business, financial condition and results of operations could be adversely affected.